Finiteness of partially hyperbolic attractors with one-dimensional center: Perturbation results

-Notice that as the disks $\cD^{u}_1$ and $\cD^{u}_2$ are tangent to $\cE^{cu}_\alpha$ so their projection onto the stable-unstable direction is the graph of an $\alpha$-Lipschitz map from $[0,1]^u \to [0,1]^s$.
-After a suitable change of scale, the property of the disks is a restatement of Corollary \ref{Cor-TwoDisksAndRcoloring}. \end{proof}
+Notice that as the disks $\cD^{u}_1$ and $\cD^{u}_2$ are tangent to $\cE^{cu}_\alpha$, their projection onto the stable-unstable direction is the graph of a { $2\alpha$}-Lipschitz map from $[0,1]^u \to [0,1]^s$. { As the disk $\cD^{s}$ is tangent to $\cE^{s}\subset \cE^s_{1/10}$, their projection onto the stable-unstable direction is the graph of a $1/2$-Lipschitz map from $[0,1]^s \to [0,1]^u$.} After a suitable change of scale, the property of the disks is a restatement of Corollary \ref{Cor-TwoDisksAndRcoloring}. \end{proof}